mialkin/docs/csharp/concurrency/synchronization/non-blocking.md

 ### `Thread.MemoryBarrier`

 The [↑ `Thread.MemoryBarrier`](https://learn.microsoft.com/ru-ru/dotnet/api/system.threading.thread.memorybarrier) method synchronizes memory access as follows: the processor executing the current thread cannot reorder instructions in such a way that memory accesses prior to the call to `MemoryBarrier()` execute after memory accesses that follow the call to `MemoryBarrier()`.

-For most purposes, the `lock` statement or the `Monitor` class provide easier ways to synchronize data.

-#### Do we really need locks and barriers?

 We can demonstrate that memory barriers are important on ordinary Intel Core-2 and Pentium processors with the following short program: